JetBrains/kotlin-web-site/docs/topics/native/native-gradle.md

 [Gradle](https://gradle.org) is a build system that is very commonly used in the Java, Android, and other ecosystems.
 It is the default choice for Kotlin/Native and Multiplatform when it comes to build systems.

-While most IDEs including [IntelliJ IDEA](https://www.jetbrains.com/idea) can generate necessary Gradle files, this tutorial covers how to create necessary files manually, to provide a better understanding of how things work under the hood.
+While most IDEs, including [IntelliJ IDEA](https://www.jetbrains.com/idea), can generate necessary Gradle files, this tutorial covers how to create them manually to provide a better understanding of how things work under the hood.

 To get started, install the latest version of [Gradle](https://gradle.org/install/).